BenjaminVC/weatherapp/README.md

 weatherapp also allows for viewing <b>advanced forecast information</b>.
 To view advanced forecasts, from the weatherapp live-view, simply use the arrow-keys to navigate by hour (arrow-key left/right) and/or day (arrow-key up/down).
+A system beep will indicate the beginning or end of the available advanced-forecast view.
 To view the weatherapp controls, from the main-menu select option #2, or press F3 in live-view.